pypa/packaging.python.org/source/key_projects.rst

 User irc:#pypa  |
 Dev irc:#pypa-dev

-A package in the Python Standard Library that has support for creating and installing :term:`distributions <Distribution Package>`. :ref:`Setuptools` provides enhancements to distutils, and is much more commonly used than just using distutils by itself.
+A module in the Python Standard Library that has support for creating and installing :term:`distributions <Distribution Package>`. :ref:`Setuptools` provides enhancements to distutils, and is much more commonly used than just using distutils by itself.